vorce/dasie/README.md

 ## Example usage

+There are some humble livebook beginnings in [guides](guides/).

-I plan on writing up some small examples, but in the mean time it's best to look at the [tests](test/).
+In the mean time it's best to look at the [tests](test/).
 Testing has been a focus since the start of this project.
 There should be plenty of example based tests, and some property based ones for each implementation.
 The module docs are not terrible either.